ieg-dhr/QTEI/README.md

 ## Getting started

-QTei works as a ES6 module, can be used with the browser directly and ships a development environment:
+QTEI works as a ES6 module, can be used with the browser directly and ships a development environment:

 ### ES6 module

-Add QTei to your javascript project with npm
+Add QTEI to your javascript project with npm

     npm install @wendig/qtei -D